Yuui-Asuka/e-hentai-crawl/README.md

 # e-hentai-crawl
-a crawl to catch comic in e-hentai.
+a crawl to catch comic on e-hentai.

 #requirements
 python 3.6